Updated As Of July 9, 2021

 Once the forbearance period (including any extensions) is over, we will work with you to evaluate your situation and best next steps.
 There are several assistance options that may be available to you after the forbearance period depending upon the type of loan you have, who owns or backs it, and whether you are able to resume making your monthly contractual payment.
 These may include:

-If you have an FHA loan, occupy your property, and you were less than 30 days delinquent on March 1, 2020, we will evaluate you for various options that may allow you to defer forborne payments or modify the terms of your loan.
+If you have an FHA loan, and occupy your property, regardless of delinquency status, we will evaluate you for various options that may allow you to defer forborne payments or modify the terms of your loan.
 These include the COVID-19 National Emergency Standalone Partial Claim option, which allows you to defer forborne payments until your loan is paid off.
 If you are not eligible for this, you may qualify for the FHA’s other options such as loan modifications.
-Newly announced options will be available by October 2020; these include the COVID-19 Owner-Occupant Loan Modification, and the COVID-19 Combination Partial Claim and Loan Modification.
+The COVID-19 Owner-Occupant Loan Modification, and the COVID-19 Combination Partial Claim and Loan Modification may also be available.
+There may also be solutions for non-owner occupied loans.
 These tools and others can help you repay missed payments over time.
+HUD has recently developed an Advance Loan Modification that will be available starting in August and will require the timely return of signed modification documents if approved.
+Please contact us for information on additional qualifications.

 ** Available options may vary depending on investor guidelines for your type of loan.
 Additional eligibility requirements and documentation may or may not be required for these options.
 Please check back as we are monitoring investor guidelines changes to ensure we are considering all available options for your loan.